-Countless married couples and co-parents find themselves in disagreements about major life events and difficult decisions.
+Countless married couples and co-parents find themselves in disagreement about major life events and difficult decisions.
 Money, household obligations, work schedules, and many other issues can easily give rise to disagreements.
 However, disagreements concerning a child’s substance abuse can have devastating effects.
-If the parents cannot compromise on how to approach and manage their child’s drug addiction, the situation will invariably deteriorate.
+If the parents fail to agree on how to approach and manage their child’s drug addiction, the situation will invariably deteriorate.

 When Parents Disagree About Their Child’s Substance Abuse

-Parents disagree about their children’s substance abuse problems for many reasons.
-One parent may refuse to accept how severe the addiction has become or cannot recognize how his or her behavior enables the addiction to continue.
-A parent could believe that his or her child can beat an addiction on his or her own without the need for professional treatment while the other strongly believes it is time for the child to enter rehab.
-Parents may also disagree about basic house rules for managing a child with an addiction who lives with them.
+Parents may disagree about their children’s substance abuse problems for many reasons.
+One parent may refuse to accept how severe the addiction has become or cannot recognize how his or her own behavior enables the addiction to continue.
+A parent could believe the child can beat the addiction alone without the need for professional treatment while the other could strongly believe it is time for the child to enter rehab.
+Parents may also disagree about basic house rules for managing a child with an addiction who lives at home.

 Preventing Adolescent Addiction

-One of the best ways to address a child’s substance abuse problem is to prevent it from ever happening in the first place.
-Parents must remember that substance abuse does not care about social, economic, or demographic lines; almost everyone will encounter substance abuse-related issues at some point.
-Discussing these issues and talking about what you will do if it ever happens in your family, can help parents understand each other’s views and be aware of areas of disagreement.
+One of the best ways to address a child’s substance abuse problem is to prevent it from happening in the first place.
+Parents must remember that substance abuse does not care about social, economic, or demographic lines.
+Almost everyone will encounter substance abuse-related issues at some point.
+Discussing these issues and talking about what you will do if it ever happens in your family can help parents understand each other’s views and be aware of areas of disagreement.

-All parents should take time to speak with their children about substance abuse, especially if there are environmental factors in their area that increase their children’s risks of exposure to dangerous influences.
-The National Survey on Drug Use reported that about 22% of young adults between the ages of 18 and 25 reported current use of illicit drugs and about 11% of the same age bracket reported heavy alcohol use.
+All parents should take time to speak with their children about substance abuse, especially if there are environmental factors in their area that increase the risk of exposure to dangerous influences.
+The National Survey on Drug Use found that about 22% of young adults between the ages of 18 and 25 reported current use of illicit drugs and about 11% in the same age bracket reported heavy alcohol use.

 Unfortunately, a child may fall into substance abuse despite his or her parents’ best efforts.
 Some children suffer sports-related injuries and develop addictions to their prescription painkillers.
-Others avoid drugs and alcohol until college and then develop addictions due to poor restraint once they have more freedom, easier access to illicit substances, and minimal adult supervision.
-Despite these risks and challenges, it is always worth talking to children about the risks and dangers of substance abuse to try and cultivate healthy attitudes and habits as early as possible.
+Others avoid drugs and alcohol until college and then develop addictions owing to a lack of personal restraint in handling their newfound freedom, easier access to illicit substances, and minimal adult supervision.
+Despite these challenges, it is always worth talking to children about the risks and dangers of substance abuse so that they cultivate healthy attitudes and habits as early as possible

 Identifying and Stopping Enabling Behaviors

-One of the most common areas of contention between parents of children with substance abuse disorders is enabling.
+Enabling is one of the most common areas of contention between parents of children regarding substance abuse disorders.
 Parents may disagree about which behaviors constitute enabling and which are genuinely helpful.
-The bottom line is that anything that helps a person with an addiction to maintain that addiction is enabling.
+The bottom line is that anything that helps a person maintain an addiction is a form of enabling.
 A few examples of enabling include:

 - Paying a child’s rent and other living expenses after he or she loses a job due to addiction.